Application Instructions

 • Our program’s guiding principles state that design and innovation practice must include:

-1. Equitable consideration of the impact the design may have on people, communities, and systems
+(1) equitable consideration of the impact the design may have on people, communities, and systems;

-2. Creative and critical engagement with technology
+(2) creative and critical engagement with technology; and

-3. A rigorous and future-facing vision of desirability, feasibility, viability and sustainability
+(3) a rigorous and future-facing vision of desirability, feasibility, viability, and sustainability.

 Please select one of these principles and explain how you hope to contribute and grow regarding that principle at Duke.